EverQuote (EVER)

 11. Balance Sheet Assessment

 We were impressed by how significantly EverQuote blew past analysts’ EBITDA expectations this quarter.
-We were also glad its revenue guidance for next quarter trumped Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 4.9% to $23.51 immediately after reporting.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its revenue guidance for next quarter missed and its EBITDA guidance for next quarter fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 8.3% to $14.05 immediately following the results.

 13. Is Now The Time To Buy EverQuote?

-EverQuote’s EV/EBITDA ratio based on the next 12 months is 9.9x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+EverQuote’s EV/EBITDA ratio based on the next 12 months is 3.7x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.